-This year, Stagecoach East Midlands are supporting Keep Britain Tidy, local School children have been invited to design new double-decker bus to promote this fantastic cause!
+This year, Stagecoach East Midlands supported Keep Britain Tidy, where local School children had been invited to design new a double-decker bus to promote this fantastic cause!

-In addition to offering school children the chance to design a bus, Stagecoach has also undertaken to contribute £500 to the school that produces the winning entry, whilst an additional donation of £500 will go to their charity partner Keep Britain Tidy, in an effort to fund an anti-litter campaign.
+In addition to offering school children the chance to design a bus, Stagecoach has also undertaken to contribute £500 to the school that produces the winning entry, whilst an additional donation of £500 went to their charity partner Keep Britain Tidy, in an effort to fund an anti-litter campaign.

 Please go to our News and Blog page to read our latest news on the campaign!

 Elise Kay, Age 7, Year 3, Beacon Primary School

 Evie Morris, Age 7, Year 2, Beacon Primary School

 Here's a message from the pupils at Skegness Viking School:

 Buy our latest Seasider story book here and help Keep Britain Tidy!

 A piece of litter has popped Pierre's wheel and scared Gizmo the owl!
 Can Pierre and his friends get Gizmo back in time for the owl display?

 At least 50p will be donated to: Keep Britain Tidy, a charity that works hard to eliminate litter, prevent waste and make where you live a better place. £500 has been raised to date!